SophiaSaks/milk-app/README.md

 ## The task
 Making a fullstack application in React using Express for the backend and writing both FE and BE in TypeScript.

+## How to run the project

+* Clone the project into a local folder, open it inside of a text-editor

+* CD into the frontend and backend folders, do an npm install in each, and then npm start in each terminal.

 ## Requirements
 * The milk data can be stored in the background, cope it from here: https://github.com/saltstudy/pgp-test-milkApp-json Get the image from here: milk.png, or use whatever image(s) you want!